What are defined contribution retirement plans?

 Contributions to defined contribution plans are tax deferred, meaning that neither the employer nor the employee pays tax on initial contributions or accumulating plan earnings.
 However, employees pay tax when they withdraw funds.
 The major exception is Roth-type defined-contribution plans.
 With Roth plans, account holders pay taxes when contributions are made rather than when contributions are withdrawn.

-Early withdrawals from defined-contribution plans incur penalties (in addition to the regular tax on withdrawals), except for specified purposes such as financial hardship, higher education, or the first purchase of a home.
+Early withdrawals (before age 59½) from defined-contribution plans incur penalties (in addition to the regular tax on withdrawals), except in limited circumstances such as disability or very large medical expenses.

 Defined benefit plans offer employees a contractually assured annuity at retirement.
 In contrast, under a defined contribution plan, an employee owns an account in which balances depend on the size of past contributions and on the investment returns those contributions accumulate.
 The employee bears the risk of underperforming assets and the possibility of outliving the income generated.
 But employees can manage these risks at retirement by using the assets in their plans to purchase annuities from insurance companies.